AlamoEngine-Tools/eaw.modinfo/README.md

 The property is optional.
 When *NOT* present, the language **English** (`"en"`) is assumed to be default.
 However if the property is defined English *MUST* be inclued when supported by the mod, too.

+*NOTE: If you are dealing with a situation where you have a variant modinfo file that shall get merged with a main modinfo file, the variant MUST explicitly set this property as well.*

 ### The `"steamdata"` Property

 **Level:** *OPTIONAL*